-Therefore, Enterprise adoption of AI will require a new class of capabilities that are not being talked about enough today.
-These include AI that is explainable, AI that builds trust by providing evidence, AI that can help you manage bias, safe interruptability, and a handful of other things that companies such as CognitiveScale are working on commercializing through their Cortex AI Composition platform.
+Therefore, enterprise adoption of AI will require a new class of capabilities that are not being talked about enough today.
+These include AI that is explainable, AI that builds trust by providing evidence, AI that can help you manage bias, safe interruptability, and a handful of other things.

 6. Technology alone will solve all problems and overnight